 Upcoming Events At Kingsbury

-Kingsbury Fish & Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 7, 280 acres of grasslands, crop fields, thick brush, marsh areas and a 30 acre lake.
+Kingsbury Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 7,280 acres of grasslands, crop fields, thick brush, marsh areas and a 30-acre lake.
 The Kankakee River forms the south boundary.
 Kingsbury is located 4 miles east of U.S. 35 on Hupp Road east of the Kingsbury industrial park.
-It is 5.5 miles south of Laporte.
+It is 5.5 miles south of LaPorte.

 - Public fishing areas are found along the Kankakee River, drainage ditches and the 30-acre Tamarack Lake.
 The lake is stocked with channel catfish.

 - All size and bag limits apply.
 View the current fishing regulations for details.

 - Primary species include channel catfish, bluegill, crappie, largemouth bass, and Northern pike.

 - Boat ramps are located at parking area 5G for the Kankakee River and parking area 5A for Tamarack Lake.
 A maximum 12-volt electric motor is allowed on the lake.
 Gas motors are allowed on the river.